SteinRobert/python-restcountries/README.rst

 -----
 Just import the API Wrapper and start using it!::

-    from restcountries import RestCountryApi as rapi
+    # v1 from restcountries import RestCountryApi as rapi
+    from restcountries import RestCountryApiV2 as rapi

     def foo(name):
         country_list = rapi.get_countries_by_name('France')